Smile-SA/X-Bi/README.md

 > - `views > dynamics > viewName > structure > card > models`

 and delete a field.

+## Static data branch

+We used a dedicated `static-data-demo` branch to provide demonstration functionality with pre-loaded static data.

+This branch is automatically deployed to GitHub Pages through our Gitlab CI/CD pipeline, making the demo instantly accessible online without requiring any data connections.

 ## Demo Environment
 You can explore X-BI by visiting the following [demo environment]( https://Smile-SA.github.io/X-Bi).
 To access the dashboard, use the following credentials: